The compensation platform for VHA's 380,000-person workforce.

 Sources Sought Companion

-This portal is the Task 4 cloud solution — already running.
+The platform is the Task 4 cloud solution — already running.